Skip to content

 Frenchie with a head tilt

-What to Do if Your Dog Has a Toxic Seizure
+What to Do if Your Dog Has a Seizure from a Toxin

-Despite the frightening display of a dog having a seizure, dog seizures are not painful.
+Despite the frightening display, dog seizures are not painful.
 As difficult as it may be, avoid touching or holding your pup during an episode.
 It will not help, and you run a high risk of being bitten accidentally.

 However, here are some things you can do if your dog is having a seizure: